dustinpfister/blog_posts/_posts/canvas-arc.md

 ### 7.2 - Drawing an ellipse in canvas with Math sin and cos and giving a center point along with width and height

+So then making my own method to draw an ellipse with canvas has not proved to be all that more complex then what is required to do the same for drawing an arc or circle.
+The one little difference is that I am just using two different radius values one for the x value and the other for y.

 ```js
 // get canvas can 2d context
 var canvas = document.getElementById('the-canvas'),